-surface at 0.07 T as shown in Fig. 2(b-e).
-After that, the magnetic contrast between two surface terminations (parallel and antiparallel) is reversed, as summarized in Fig. 2(i) [29].
+are highlighted in Fig. 2(a).
+The spin configurations of two types of antiphase domains are illustrated in Fig. 2(g).
+As the magnetic field is increased to 0.03 T, a few bubblelike features with dark contrast appear only on antiparallel surfaces ( $\beta$ domains above the trench) as shown in Fig. 2(b), indicating a metamagnetic transition that precedes the bulk spin-flip transition.
+More dark features nucleate and expand with further increasing magnetic field.
+The dark contrast takes over the whole antiparallel surface at 0.07 T as shown in Figs. 2(b)-2(e).
+After that, the magnetic contrast between two surface terminations (parallel and antiparallel) is reversed, as summarized in Fig. 2(i) [30].
 Since the transition only happens on the antiparallel surface, it is the long-sought surface spin-flip (SSF) transition [25].
 The first-order nature of the SSF transition is further corroborated by the small hysteresis between increasing and reducing field results shown in Fig. 2(i).
-Note that the magnetic contrast of AFM domains is much (~ 1000 times) weaker than the contrast between the AFM phase and the forced ferromagnetic phase in the BSF transition, further corroborating observed domain process is the transition of the surface layers [29].
-The magnetic structure of the boxed region before and after the SSF transition is shown in Fig. 2(g)and 2(h).
-Consistently, the same SSF transition is observed on the opposite termination (α domains above the trench) with negative (downward) magnetic fields [29], confirming the SSF transition is an intrinsic phenomenon of the surface layer with moment antiparallel to the external field.
-Similar to prior MFM studies of MnBi2Te4, the magnetic contrast of domain walls linearly increases with increasing magnetic field at small fields, suggesting a susceptibility contrast mechanism [17, 33].
+Note that the magnetic contrast of AFM domains is much $(\sim 1000 \text{ times})$ weaker than that between the AFM and the forced ferromagnetic phases in the BSF transition, further corroborating that the observed domain process is the transition of the surface layers [30].
+The BSF transition is characterized by the increase of areal fraction of the forced ferromagnetic phase [34].
+The magnetic structure of the boxed region before and after the SSF transition is shown in Figs. 2(g) and 2(h).
+Consistently, the same SSF transition is observed on the opposite termination ( $\alpha$ domains above the trench) with negative (downward) magnetic fields [30], confirming the SSF transition is an intrinsic phenomenon of the surface layer with moment antiparallel to the external field.
+Similar to prior MFM studies of MnBi2Te4, the magnetic contrast of domain walls linearly increases with increasing magnetic field at small fields, suggesting a susceptibility contrast mechanism [17,35].

-The observed surface spin-flip transition field

-$(\mu_0 H{\rm BSF})$ is approximately 1/4 of that of the bulk one.
-We observed similar ratio in different samples with slightly different transition temperature and fields [29].
-Furthermore, the ratio doesn't vary much for T < 10 K (~80% of $T{\rm N}$), suggesting that the SSF transition follows the BSF one.
-To understand the mechanism of SSF transition, we performed analysis using a revised Mills' model in the high anisotropy limit $(K/J \gg 1)$.
-Here Kis the uniaxial anisotropy energy, and J is the exchange energy [6, 34, 35].
-In comparison, the previous modeling of the surface spin-flop transition in MnBi2Te4 is in the low anisotropy limit $(K/J \ll 1)$ [17].
-Therefore, in contrast to the claim of recent MFM studies [33], there is no surface spin-flop transition in MnBi4Te7.
+The observed surface spin-flip transition field ( $\mu_0 H{\text{SSF}}$ ) is approximately 1/4 of that of the bulk one.
+We observed a similar ratio in different samples with slightly different transition temperature and fields (see Supplemental Material [30]).
+Furthermore, the ratio does not vary much for T < 10 K (~80% of $T_N$ ), suggesting that the SSF transition follows the BSF one.
+To understand the mechanism of SSF transition, we performed an analysis using a revised Mills model in the high anisotropy limit ( $K/J \gg 1$ ).
+Here K is the uniaxial anisotropy energy and J is the exchange energy [6,36,37].
+In comparison, the previous modeling of the surface spin-flop transition in MnBi2Te4 is in the low anisotropy limit ( $K/J \ll 1$ ) [17].
+Therefore, in contrast to the claim of recent MFM studies [35], there is no surface spin-flop transition in MnBi4Te7.